Tom-Par/Dear_You_Frontend/README.md

 # 💌 Dear You

-**Dear You** is a gentle, comforting corner of the internet — a place to read and write anonymous letters full of kindness, hope, and encouragement.
+**Dear You** is a gentle, comforting corner of the internet — a place to read and write anonymous messages of kindness, hope, and encouragement.
 Whether you're having a great day or a tough one, you're always welcome here.

 ---

 ## 🌸 Features

-- 📖 Read anonymous, heartfelt letters from others
+- **Sticky Notes:** Read uplifting, short notes from strangers (after moderation)
-- ✍️ Submit your own letter of love or support
+- **Letters:** Explore heartfelt, longer messages of support and love
+- **Self Care:** Access resources like breathing exercises, a mood tracker, and helpful self care tips
-- 🔐 Moderated — all letters are reviewed before going live
+- ✍️ Submit your own note or letter (content is reviewed before going live)
 - 🌍 English-first, with plans for multi-language support
 - 💻 Built with React + Vite (first React project!)